Codecademy/docs/content/css/concepts/display/terms/clear/clear.md

   - 'paths/full-stack-engineer-career-path'
 ---

-Species whether an element coming after a floated element should be moved down or not.
+Specifies whether an element coming after a floated element should be moved down or not.

 ## Syntax